ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	5. Explicit mention of sugar ring angles, potential re-labeled residues, partial or full training approach, plus chunking or micro-batching for large RNAs.

 By combining all these points, we address the criticisms from earlier versions:
-	•	We keep the pipeline synergy (no “lost synergy” from making everything optional).
+	•	We keep the pipeline synergy (no "lost synergy" from making everything optional).
 	•	We specify how adjacency can feed both TorsionBERT and Pairformer.
-	•	We highlight a single “ResidueIndexMap” for alignment.
+	•	We highlight a single "ResidueIndexMap" for alignment.
-	•	We detail how the “Unified Latent Merger” is more robust than a simple MLP approach.
+	•	We detail how the "Unified Latent Merger" is more robust than a simple MLP approach.
 	•	We incorporate a short local minimization step at the end for geometry polishing.

 ⸻